Skip to content

 Programme dates

-The programme starts in summer, with five weeks of intensive study referred to as the Readiness for Practice stage (formerly the Summer Institute).
+The programme starts on 14 July 2025, with five weeks of intensive study referred to as the Readiness for Practice stage (formerly the Summer Institute).

 For more information about the full programme structure, please visit the programme overview page